Do I need Owner’s Title Insurance For a Condo?

 condo example

-In the case of condos, there are specific additional considerations when deciding whether or not to purchase title insurance.
+Condos require additional considerations when deciding whether or not to purchase title insurance.
 In most states, condos are part of homeowners associations (HOA), meaning additional regulations may be associated with ownership rights specific to each association.
 Buyers need to research these rules before committing so they can determine if they need additional coverage beyond what standard title insurance provides.

 2. Unpaid debts from prior owners: If a prior owner left unpaid property taxes or condominium association fees, those entities might place a lien on your property, meaning they have a claim to your property due to the unpaid debts.
 Title insurance would protect you in such a situation.

 4. Fraud and forgery: These could relate to falsified documents, counterfeit title insurance policies, or fraudulent impersonation of the actual owner of the property during a transaction.
-An owner’s title insurance policy would cover you against these risks.
+An owner’s insurance policy would cover you against these risks.

 Jason Martin